oauthstuff/draft-oauth-par/main.md

 `require_pushed_authorization_requests`
 : Boolean parameter indicating whether the authorization server accepts authorization request data only via PAR.
 If omitted, the default value is `false`.

 Note that the presence of `pushed_authorization_request_endpoint` is sufficient for a client to determine that it may use the PAR flow.
-A `request_uri` value obtained from the PAR endpoint is usable at the authorization endpoint regardless of other authorization server metadata such as `request_uri_parameter_supported` or `require_request_uri_registration`.
+A `request_uri` value obtained from the PAR endpoint is usable at the authorization endpoint regardless of other authorization server metadata such as `request_uri_parameter_supported` or `require_request_uri_registration` [@OIDC.Disco].

 # Client Metadata {#c_metadata}